abhisarxverma/rust-refined/README.md

 ![rust logo image](rust_logo.png)

 A **concise, refined, and straight-to-the-point summary** of the official [Rust Programming Language Book](https://doc.rust-lang.org/book/).
-This repository documents **every important line, note, and insight** from each chapter — no fluff, no noise — just what matters.
+This repository documents **every important line, note, and insight** from each chapter.

 ---